 Where to drink your caffé

-In Italy a bar is not a bar, at least not like the bars we’re familiar with in the UK – it’s actually a café (caffé) and sells snacks, pastries and alcohol but it mainly sells coffee.
+In Italy a bar is not a bar, at least not like the bars we’re familiar with in the UK or USA.
+In Italy it’s actually a café (caffé) and sells snacks, pastries and alcohol but mainly it sells coffee.
 Fast coffee.
 Coffee on the go.

 Un Caffé (Espresso / Caffé Normale / Short Black)

 Italians drink lots of coffee – they drink it small and they drink it fast.
 A pick-me-up and a quick caffeine kick.
 ‘Caffe’ is what we’d call an Espresso – it’s served, not too hot, in a petite cup and saucer – thick, dark and without milk.
 It’s ordered at the till and downed, like you’d slam down a shot, whilst standing at the counter (al banca).
 This all takes less than five minutes at a cost of under €1.

 In Italy it’s not usual to sit at a table (al tavolo) and linger over un caffé unless you’re in a tourist area where it’s accepted.
 However, if you want to take your time and indulge in a bit of people watching (like I do!) whilst sipping your Macchiato you’ll be charged accordingly – around €6.